LydiahLaw/sre-devops-intern-assessment/test-3-troubleshooting/scenario-1.md

 AKS performs automatic node upgrades.
 During an upgrade, nodes are cordoned and drained.
 If the application has no PodDisruptionBudget and no more than one replica, all pods get evicted simultaneously during the drain.
-New pods start on the new node — they show Running — but they may still be initialising when the readiness probe fires.
+New pods start on the new node, they show Running but they may still be initialising when the readiness probe fires.
 The service has endpoints because Kubernetes adds the pod to endpoints when it is Running, not when it is actually ready, if the readiness probe is misconfigured.